 Questions 10-12 is focused on gathering market intelligence.

 Question 10 asked – How relevant are online communities to your organization?

 Here is the reality.
 Online communities are very relevant to your organization whether your organization chooses to acknowledge online communities or not.
-Someone, somewhere online is talking about your organization, and it could be your employees innocently collaborating with others about a project which could potentially sabotage the organization’s intellectual property.
+Someone somewhere online is talking about your organization, and it could be your employees innocently collaborating with others on a project which could potentially sabotage the organization’s intellectual property.

-But if there are no online conversations about your organization, check to see if there are conversation about the competition.
-Do your competitors have an upper hand on online viral marketing opportunities?
+But if there are no online conversations about your organization, check to see if there are conversations about the competition.
+Do your competitors have an upper hand in online viral marketing opportunities?

 Question 11 asked – How many influential bloggers relevant to your industry has your organization developed relationships with?

 The more the better.
 These are the people who have their ear to the ground and will provide cutting-edge information to those in their close circles.